-The founding of the Drexel Law Review marks a noteworthy moment in the institutional life of the Drexel University Earle Mack School of Law, already a vibrant center for scholarly in-quiry and professional development in the field of law.
-Like the law school’s lecture halls, faculty offices, and corridors, these pages will provide a fresh new forum for some of the in-tellectual pursuits that are most important to our profession—the exposition of the law and the give-and-take of academic dialogue.
+The founding of the Drexel Law Review marks a noteworthy moment in the institutional life of the law school, already a vibrant center for scholarly inquiry and professional development in the field of law.
+Like the law school’s lecture halls, faculty offices, and corridors, these pages will provide a fresh new forum for some of the intellectual pursuits that are most important to our profession—the exposition of the law and the give-and-take of academic dialogue.

 Inaugural Article: Reforming Knowledge?
 A Socio-Legal Critique of the Legal Education Reforms in Japan

 The founding of a new law review is an opportunity to re-flect on the wider purposes of legal education.
 This is increa-singly a comparative question as law becomes a transnational field of practice, and the American model of legal education is emulated around the world.
 Consider the case of Japan.
 In April of 2004, a new so-called “Law School” (rosukuru) system was introduced.
 For over a century prior to this reform, legal education had been provided at the undergraduate level on the European civil law model.
 As many commentators have enthusiastically noted, the primary model for the new law school system was without a doubt the American law school system.